squeedee/Boiler/README.markdown

 ## Shoulders of giants.

-None of which is not possible without:
+All of this is possible because of the amazing work of:

   * Robotlegs and the team.
   * SwiftSuspenders and Till.